Aliases for EPHB1 Gene

 GeneCards Summary for EPHB1 Gene

 EPHB1 (EPH Receptor B1) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway and Akt Signaling.
-GO annotations related to this gene include transmembrane-ephrin receptor activity and axon guidance receptor activity.
+Among its related pathways are GPCR Pathway and Developmental Biology.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is EPHB3.

 UniProtKB/Swiss-Prot for EPHB1 Gene